RayanBassetti/data-2020/README.md

 - React Hooks :
     - UseEffect/UseMemo, still struggling to properly understand how they work

+- Objectif post :
+    - Can't create multiple objectifs for a client

 ### GROUPE 14 : BASSETTI - COLLIGNON - BOUSSAID - MISBACH

 The front-end of this project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).